jes-n/ml/lr/README.md

 ![Logistic Regression](ex2-1.svg)

 The second classification problem invovled two tests.
-This time a sixth-order model was fit to the data with regularization ($\lambda$), due to the potential for overfitting.
+This time a sixth-order model was fit to the data with regularization, due to the potential for overfitting.
 The unregularized, sixth-order decision boundary is shown as the blue dotted lined.

 ![Logistic Regression with Regularizaiton](ex2-2.svg)